-Prices of products tend to be hiked up by a lot in Singapore because of the cost of import.
+Prices of products tend to be hiked up a lot in Singapore because of the cost of imports.
 Scout of these products in their home country because they may be way cheaper there.

 If you’re into high-end American brands like Coach and Kate Spade, be sure to wait till you have an occasion to make a trip there to buy them.
-Even Sephora brands could be USD5 to 10 cheaper there!
+Even Sephora brands could be US$5 to 10 more affordable there!

-A cashmere Burberry scarf costs about SGD200 less in the UK than in Singapore, and coveted skincare brands like Kosei, Shu Uemura, and SK-II are a ton cheaper in Japan.
+A cashmere Burberry scarf costs about S$200 less in the UK than in Singapore, and coveted skincare brands like Kosei, Shu Uemura, and SK-II are a ton cheaper in Japan.

 5. Research is key